 Prepositions take strong personal pronouns: con te ‘with you’.

 - di ‘of, from’, a ‘to’, in ‘in’, con ‘with’, per ‘through, by’, da ‘originating from’.

 A complex range of preposition+article combinations exist (di+lo=dello; a+la=alla; in+gli=negli etc.)

 Word order is typically SVO (but SOV if the object is a pronoun).
-When forming the perfect, participles agree with any object appearing before them: la hanno vista ‘we saw her’; le canzoni che hanno scritte ‘the songs we wrote’.
+When forming the perfect, participles May agree with any object appearing before them, particularly if it is a third person pronoun: la hanno vista ‘we saw her’; le canzoni che hanno scritte/scritto ‘the songs we wrote’.

 Modern Italian is literally a very musical language, for which it is well suited given the predominance of vowels.
 It is spoken as such, generally towards the back of the mouth with an emphasis towards the end of the clause.

 However, Italian does have a perhaps surprising preference for nouns combined with a relatively small number of key verbs (e.g. ho fatto una investigazione del caso ‘I investigated the case’, literally ‘I did an investigation of the case’).